Microsoft/MIMDocs.pt-br/MIMDocs/DeployUse/microsoft-identity-manager-2016-upgrade-from-fim-2010-r2.md

 14. Ao instalar o Portal do MIM, forneça a URL do conjunto de sites do SharePoint no qual o Portal do FIM está hospedado no momento.
 Clique em **Avançar**.

-## Instalação do Portal de Registro e Redefinição de Senha do MIM
+## <a name="install-the-mim-password-registration-portal"></a>Instalação do Portal de Registro e Redefinição de Senha do MIM

 1. Se você estiver instalando o Portal de Registro de Senha do MIM, forneça a URL solicitada para o Portal de Registro de Senha.
 Clique em **Avançar**.